Skip to content

 Approach to renewable energy

-100% renewable electricity since 2019 via tariffs and unbundled EACs
+100% renewable electricity since 2019 via tariffs and EACs

-BCG offices have used 100% renewable electricity since 2019.
-The firm transitions direct electricity supply to renewable tariffs wherever feasible and procures unbundled energy attribute certificates (EACs) for the remainder, aligning EACs as closely as possible to the country and year of electricity consumption.
-This shift drove approximately 82% of the firm's Scope 1+2 emissions reduction.
-Additionally, hybrid and electric vehicles now represent 49% of the leased car fleet (up from 7% in 2018).
+BCG transitioned direct electricity supply to renewable tariffs wherever feasible and procures unbundled energy attribute certificates (EACs) to reach 100% renewable electricity for the remainder.
+The firm seeks to align EAC purchases as closely as possible to country and year of electricity consumption.
+This shift drove ~82% of the Scope 1+2 emissions intensity reduction (95% vs 2018 baseline by 2023).

 Self-reported · FY2023 · p.57